Why Lilibet Diana’s Birth Certificate Differs From Archie’s

 How Does Lilibet’s Birth Certificate Differ From Archie’s?

 Meghan Markle and Prince Harry decided to do things differently on the birth certificate for Lilibet Diana.
-On Archie’s birth certificate back in 2019, Prince Harry’s name appeared as “His Royal Highness Henry Charles Albert David Duke of Sussex” while Meghan’s title was “Rachel Meghan Her Royal Highness The Duchess of Sussex.”
+On Archie’s birth certificate back in 2019, Prince Harry’s name appeared as “His Royal Highness Henry Charles Albert David Duke of Sussex,” while Meghan’s title was “Rachel Meghan Her Royal Highness The Duchess of Sussex.”
+This slightly differed from the titles that the Duke and Duchess of Cambridge used, which included “Prince” and “Princess,” respectively.

-Whereas according to People, who got a hold of Lilibet’s birth certificate, Prince Harry’s first name appears as “The Duke of Sussex” and his surname is “His Royal Highness.”
-Meghan’s maiden name is included – Rachel Meghan Markle – per the document’s legal requirements.
+According to People, who got a hold of Lilibet’s birth certificate in July 2021, Prince Harry’s first name appears as “The Duke of Sussex” and his surname is “His Royal Highness.”
+Meghan’s maiden name is included — Rachel Meghan Markle — per the document’s legal requirements.

-On Archie’s birth certificate, the couple’s occupations were listed as “Prince” and “Princess of the United Kingdom” although Meghan does not hold the title of Princess.
-As Lilibet was born in California, her birth certificate doesn’t list her parents’ occupations as it isn’t required.
+On Archie’s birth certificate, the couple’s occupations were listed as “Prince” and “Princess of the United Kingdom,” although Meghan does not hold the title of princess.
+(Just as the Duke and Duchess of Cambridge included in their children’s birth certificates.)
+As Lilibet was born in California, her birth certificate doesn’t list her parents’ occupations, as it isn’t required.

 Why Did Harry & Meghan Make The Change?